For information about the Adopt-A-Road program, call 503-846-ROAD (846-7623) or e-mail us.

 Each location is unique and each volunteer group's commitment is different depending on the adopted location.
 Contact us to learn more.

-- The group representative must review safety rules with all participants before each outing.
+- The group representative must review safety rules with participants before each clean-up.

-- The group will need to schedule outings in advance; work may not be allowed near holidays or when roadwork is scheduled.
+- The group will need to schedule outings in advance with County staff; work may not be allowed near holidays or when roadwork is scheduled.